-Karen McWhorter, the Whitney Western Art Museum curator, said it’s mostly in black and white, with black silhouettes of a wide variety of animals all native to the Greater Yellowstone Ecosystem.
+Karen McWhorter, the Scarlett Curator of Western American Art for the Whitney Western Art Museum, said it’s mostly in black and white, with black silhouettes of a wide variety of animals all native to the Greater Yellowstone Ecosystem.

 “Now a group of those animals, and there are more than 500 individual figures represented here, 12 of those animals are depicted in full color and those animals are among some that migrate across and through Yellowstone National Parks roughly square borders,” McWhorter said.